nkapotoxin/GBEmu/README.md

 pacman -S mingw-w64-x86_64-check

-After above steps you should be able to build from Windows using MSYS2 just like in the videos.
+After above steps you should be able to build from Windows using MSYS2.

 ## Build For Original Version